Do Go On - 541 - The Freedom House Ambulance Service

 No, that's correct.

-God, see, and you said Dave was someone who's good at math.
+God, see, and you said Dave was the one who's good at math.

 Well, I think it's starting to rub off on me.